msa-em/nanocartography/04_applications.md

 TEM (BF) mode the angle to the α axis will be measured from this line.
 :::

-As previously demonstrated in section 3.1, the calibration of TEM diffraction and STEM (Ronchigram) modes can be performed with any crystalline sample, preferably one with larger, single crystals as the calibration will be performed utilizing the position of diffraction
+As previously demonstrated in Practical Derivations, the calibration of TEM diffraction and STEM (Ronchigram) modes can be performed with any crystalline sample, preferably one with larger, single crystals as the calibration will be performed utilizing the position of diffraction